Abortions in Scotland in 2024

-Whenever an abortion takes place in Scotland, the doctor carrying out the treatment must notify the Chief Medical Officer.
-In addition, confidential information is submitted by the clinic or hospital to Public Health Scotland, and every year they publish a summary of the data.
+Whenever an abortion takes place in Scotland, confidential information is submitted by the clinic or hospital to Public Health Scotland, and each year they publish a summary of the data.
 This lets us keep a check on lots of useful information about abortion care in Scotland, year on year.
-We can see how many people are having abortions, how many weeks pregnant they were, what type of treatment they chose, for example.
+For example, we can see how many people are having abortions, how many weeks pregnant they were, what type of treatment they chose, etc.

 Overall numbers:

-There are many reasons why more people are choosing abortion – it might be related to the cost of living crisis, to financial insecurity, or maybe challenges accessing reliable contraception.
+There are many reasons why more people are choosing abortion – it might be related to the cost of living crisis, to financial insecurity, or if there are challenges accessing reliable contraception.
+With everything going on in the world just now, some people may feel it’s just not a good time to have a pregnancy.

 Differences by where people live:

-Although the overall abortion rate in Scotland is 17.6 per 1000 women, it is quite variable from NHS area to area.
-The highest rates are in Lanarkshire (21.2) and Tayside (20.4), whereas the lowest rates are in Highland (14.1) and Islands (9.4).
+Although the overall abortion rate in Scotland is 17.9 per 1000 women, it is quite variable from NHS area to area.
+The highest rates are in Tayside (21.1) and Lanarkshire (20.9), whereas the lowest rates are in Highland (14.2) and Islands (7.8).

 The influence of poverty and deprivation:

-It is very striking that people who live in the most deprived areas of Scotland are almost twice as likely to have an abortion as those in the least deprived areas (24.1 per 1000 compared to 12.4 per 1000).
-This divide is seen across all the health board areas.
+It is very striking that people who live in the most deprived areas of Scotland are twice as likely to have an abortion as those in the least deprived areas (24.5 per 1000 compared to 12.2 per 1000).
+This divide is seen across all the health board areas, although in some areas it is even more marked – in the NHS Fife area the most deprived women are over three times more likely to have an abortion than those who are better off.

 Getting an abortion early in pregnancy: